gabrieltigerstrom/QnA_bot/README.md

 ```
 docker-compose start elasticsearch
 ```
 in the root of the project (where the docker-compose.yml file is).
-This brings up a Elasticsearch server on the user-defined bridged network `qna_bot_esnet`.
-In order to reach the Elasticsearch container from another container, connect the container to the above mentioned network and the address to the Elasticsearch server is simply `elasticsearch`.

 Note: The `start` command might not work first time running the docker-compose, in that case try `docker-compose up -d elasticsearch`.

 ## Run indexer
 To run indexer, make sure that Elasticsearch container is running.
-This can be done by issuing `docker ps -a`.
+This can be done by issuing `docker ps`.

-To run the indexer simply issue `docker-compose run --rm indexer < infile` where `infile` is the file you would like to pipe into indexer (if that is what you want).
+To index questions from the file `resources/Questions.csv` run `docker-compose run --rm indexer q`

+To index answers from the file `resources/Answers.csv `run `docker-compose run --rm indexer a`

 Note the `--rm` this flag is present so that docker does not create one container per execution but removes it after indexer has shut down.